Advertisement

 Can I apply to other housing authorities while on this waitlist?

 Yes.
 There is no limit to the number of housing authority waiting lists you can join simultaneously.
-Applying to multiple PHAs in your state and neighboring states is strongly recommended to increase your chances of receiving assistance sooner.
-Browse other housing authorities in Massachusetts.
+There are 8 other housing authorities within 100 miles of Attleboro Housing Authority, including North Attleborough Housing Authority (3 mi), Housing Authority of the City of Pawtucket (5 mi), Central Falls Housing Authority (5 mi).
+Applying to multiple PHAs in Massachusetts and neighboring states is strongly recommended to increase your chances.
+Browse all housing authorities in Massachusetts.

 How do I contact Attleboro Housing Authority?